-IF you are old enough to remember the Grunwick strike of 1976 to 78, you will recognise the name Jayaben Desai, whose inspiring story is told in We Are The Lions, Mr Manager, coming to Dorchester Arts at the Corn Exchange on 16th February, Bridport Arts Centre on 17th and Halstock village hall with Artsreach on 23rd.
+IF you are old enough to remember the Grunwick strike of 1976 to 78, you will recognise the name Jayaben Desai, whose inspiring story is told in We Are The Lions, Mr Manager, returning to the south west for a performance at the Hen & Chicken in Bedminster, Bristol, on 6th April.

 Jayaben Desai not only stood up for workers’ rights and against oppression with selfless dedication, but with her steadfast resolve, she turned the dispute into a national movement for human rights and dignity inspiring future generations.

 She was recently amongst the women who have had the biggest impact on women’s lives over the past 70 years as part of BBC Radio 4 Women’s Hour Power List.
 She brought the issue of workplace exploitation and racism to the fore, challenged the perception of Asian women being inherently passive and docile, and got the measure of the most brutish and charmless of her managers.

 She famously told them: “What you are running here is not a factory, it is a zoo.
 But in a zoo there are many types of animals.
 Some are monkeys who dance on your fingertips, others are lions who can bite your head off.
 We are the lions, Mr. Manager!”